 A new website gets hacked every five seconds.
 By the time you finish this article, over 100 websites will be attacked.

-Normally the compromise has occurred due to outdated software or inserted malicious code, rather than from the web hosting company.
+Normally the compromise has occurred due to outdated software or inserted malicious code.
 You should be prepared and well-researched when it comes to hackers and how they enter your site.
 Here’s a quick guide to finding out if you’ve been hacked, what to do next, and how to prevent a future disaster.

 Has My Website Been Hacked?

-Easy ways to tell if your site’s been hacked is if your front page looks different, you can’t get into the administrative side, Google greets your site with a warning, or the page won’t load.
+Easy ways to tell if your site has been hacked: your front page looks different, you can’t get into the administrative side, Google greets your site with a warning, or the page won’t load.
 Other symptoms of being hacked include anti-virus software informing you of a problem, multiple failed log-in attempts, or receiving an e-mail asking if you requested a password change.

 What To Do After I’ve Been Hacked?

 Ask for Help.
 Time to reach out to the Internet for answers.
-Twitter is a wonderful community filled with friendly programmers ready to help you out.
+Twitter is filled with programmers who may be able to help you out.
 Briefly explain your problem and you might be lucky enough to find someone who went through the same thing you’re going through.
 You can also do a quick Google search of your hacking problem.
 There could be a forum discussion happening somewhere describing a similar situation.

 Find Out Exactly What Happened.
 How did the hackers get in?
 Have any of your clients accounts been tinkered with?
 Was it a cPanel hack, FTP password entrance, remote file inclusion, or a code injection?
 Was this a giant hacking job that affected numerous sites, or were you the individual target?
 Multiple questions arise as you assess the damage and see if any data has been stolen.
 While checking to see what’s missing, also look for anything that’s been added, like strange uploaded files.
 The more you know, the more the support team and the Internet can help you.